chriskrycho/v4.chriskrycho.com/content/typing-your-ember/ts-ember-update-part-1.md

 Title: TypeScript and Ember.js Update, Part 1
 Subtitle: How do things look in early 2018?
 Pretty good, actually!
 Date: 2018-01-22 07:10
+Modified: 2018-01-24 07:00
 Category: Tech
 Series: Typing Your Ember
 Tags: TypeScript, emberjs, typing-your-ember
 slug: typing-your-ember-update-part-1
 Summary: >
     A bunch has changed for the better in the TypeScript/Ember.js story over the last six months.
-Here’s an overview of the changes, and a look at normal Ember objects,
+Here’s an overview of the changes and a look at normal Ember objects, "arguments" to components (and controllers), and service (or controller) injections.

 ---

 <i class='series-overview'>You write [Ember.js] apps.
 You think [TypeScript] would be helpful in building a more robust app as it increases in size or has more people working on it.
 But you have questions about how to make it work.</i>